munificent/craftinginterpreters/book/evaluating-expressions.md

 There are all manner of ways that language implementations make a computer do what the user's source code commands.
-They can compile it to machine code, translate it to another high level language, or reduce it to some bytecode format for a virtual machine to run.
+They can compile it to machine code, translate it to another high-level language, or reduce it to some bytecode format for a virtual machine to run.
 For our first interpreter, though, we are going to take the simplest, shortest path and execute the syntax tree itself.

 Right now, our parser only supports expressions.
-So, to "execute" code, we will evaluate the expression and produce a value.
+So, to "execute" code, we will evaluate an expression and produce a value.
 For each kind of expression syntax we can parse -- literal, operator, etc. -- we need a corresponding chunk of code that knows how to evaluate that tree and produce a result.
 That raises two
 questions: